College Football Playoff rankings release schedule: Dates, TV channels | NCAA.com

-The fourth College Football Playoff rankings will be announced on Tuesday, Nov.
-26. Find the full announcement schedule below, up through the final selection date on Sunday, Dec.
+The fifth College Football Playoff rankings will be announced on Tuesday, Dec.
+3. Find the full announcement schedule below, up through the final selection date on Sunday, Dec.
 8.

-In the third Top 25 rankings, the top seven teams remained the same with Penn State, Oklahoma and Minnesota rounding out the top 10.
+In the fourth Top 25 rankings, the Ohio State moved ahead of LSU for No. 1.
+Clemson and Georgia rounded out the top four spots.

 Last season, Clemson beat Alabama in the College Football Playoff National Championship Game.
 Once again, the CFP committee will put together the rankings that determine the four semifinalists and will set up the New Year's Six bowl matchups.